xapply.

 %W

-would plus the
+%Q would plus the

-list (space, tab, and newline).
+standard IFS list (space, tab, and newline).

-xapply -2 -fp red '%1 %Q2' brush colors
+xapply -2 -fp red '%1 %Q2' brush colors --no-run-if-empty

-grep
+grep or

 --retries

-doesn't know a computer name from from
+Xapply doesn't know a computer name from from

-any other parameters, you are looking for hxmd
+any other parameters, you are looking for hxmd.

---return
+--return filename

-.
+xapply.
 If you are to structure a

 task to process data on a remote host and send return files back, I

-would use either msrc
+would use either msrc -m

-(see the hxmd
+(see the hxmd's

 --semaphore

-.
+-t.
 The

-token broker acts as a semaphore
+ptbw token broker acts as a semaphore

 handler in most cases.